rails/spring/README.md

 * `SPRING_SERVER_COMMAND` - The command to run to start up the Spring server when it is not already running.
 Defaults to `spring _[version]_ server --background`.
+* `SPRING_QUIET` - If set, the "Running via Spring preloader" message will not be shown each time a command runs (takes precedence over `Spring.quiet`).
 ## Troubleshooting

 If you want to get more information about what Spring is doing, you can